kosli-dev/cli/docs.kosli.com/content/getting_started/trails.md

 You have the flexibility to determine the boundaries of what you consider a single execution of your process.
 For instance, in a software delivery process, an execution instance might be defined by:

-- git commits: the trail represents changes recorded from a single commit (as reported from CI).
+- **Git commits**: the trail represents changes recorded from a single commit (as reported from CI).
-- pull request: the trail represents changes recorded throughout the life of a single pull request (can span multiple commits).
+- **Pull requests**: the trail represents changes recorded throughout the life of a single pull request (can span multiple commits).
-- Jira ticket or Github issue: the trail represents changes recorded throughout the life of a single ticket/issue (can span multiple pull requests and commits).
+- **Jira or Github issues**: the trail represents changes recorded throughout the life of a single ticket/issue (can span multiple pull requests and commits).

 Each trail must possess a unique name within the Flow.
 This name typically follows a custom pattern, depending on how you define the scope of a single process execution.